NKI-CCB/CNR-analyses/README.md

 # Comparative network reconstruction analyses

 This repository contains the code used to perform the analyses in our publication:
-"Comparative Network Reconstruction using Mixed Integer Programming", Bosdriesz et al., 2018, https://doi.org/10.1101/243709.
+"Comparative Network Reconstruction using Mixed Integer Programming", Bosdriesz et al., Bioinformatics (2018) https://doi.org/10.1093/bioinformatics/bty616

 The code for the CNR method has it's own repository: https://github.com/NKI-CCB/cnr